Ecclesiast/ToDoList/README.md

 ## Database

-Database used in this project called `ToDo`
+The name of MongoDB database used in this project called `ToDo`.